 - The premises are well lit with natural light, well ventilated and is a secure, CCTV monitored and alarmed premises.

 - Free and spacious car parking areas is available with disabled access and disabled public toilet facilities.
+Dungannon Surgery won an award for its Disabled accessibility upon opening!
 There are several bins and bag dispensers in the car park for convenient disposal of your pet’s waste.